I have been an online writer for more than 8 years. I enjoy writing about travel, restaurants, philosophy, literature, and other topics.

 The Problems of Adaptation

-As far as adaptations of The Incredible Hulk go, only the live action television series could ever be called a success.
+As far as adaptations of The Incredible Hulk go, only the live-action television series could ever be called a success.
 It lasted five seasons, but it is also the least comics faithful adaptation.
-It's success can more likely be attributed to its adherence to a common television formula of the time.
-The Incredible Hulk television series resembles more a superhero version of the The Fugitive, then it does the comics, and none of the supporting characters from the comics are incorporated into the show.
+Its success can more likely be attributed to its adherence to a common television formula of the time.
+The Incredible Hulk television series resembles more a superhero version of The Fugitive, than it does the comics, and none of the supporting characters from the comics are incorporated into the show.